safe-drinking/330-project/README.md

 NOTE To view correctly, "Inspect" the page in Chrome and click this button in the top of the inspecting menu.

 <img src="./images/ChromeButton.JPG" alt="Chrome Inspect Button">

+Change the device view from the default (likely "responsive") to "Galaxy S5"